stfc/PSyclone/doc/dynamo0p3.rst

 7) All fields on a given mesh must be on the same function space.

-The logical conclusion of Rules 5-7 is that an inter-grid kernel will only involve two function spaces.
+A consequence of Rules 5-7 is that an inter-grid kernel will only involve two function spaces.